 A movie called Where Hope Grows is about a former major league baseball player and struggling alcoholic named Calvin.
 He is a single father of a teenage daughter.
 His daughter, Katie, is consistently disappointed with him because he is more concerned with drinking with his buddies than being there for her.
 This causes her to turn to her boyfriend for the support she is missing in her dad.
 Even in his negligence, Calvin sees that the boy his daughter is dating is bad news.
 When he tries to warn her, even forbid her from seeing him, his words fall on deaf ears.
 It was a great reminder that if I am not lovingly consistent, faithful, and present, my words to my daughter will suffer the same fate.

 A while back, my wife sent me a video text of my daughter.
-She was wearing a wedding veil and bouquet.
-She said, “Hello Daddy, welcome to my future.”
+She was wearing a wedding veil and holding a bouquet.
+She said, “Hello, Daddy, welcome to my future.”
 After I got over the initial heart attack, I thought about her relationships with boys.
 I want to prepare her the best I can.
-The greater I model the right things to her, the deeper my words will sink into her heart when giving her boy advice.
-I want her to be in relationships with boys that treat her well.
-She needs to be prepared on how to spot the character qualities of these types of boys.
+The better I model the right things to her, the deeper my words will sink into her heart when giving her boy advice.
+I want her to be in relationships with boys who treat her well.
+She needs to be prepared to spot the character qualities of these types of boys.
 With that said, here are my words of wisdom to my daughter about boys.

 Watch how he treats his siblings.